microsoft/fast/specs/breadcrumb.md

 ## Overview

 The `fast-breadcrumb-item` is placed inside the `fast-breadcrumb` component.
-It provides a default slot to implement any element, and also contains the separator.
+It provides a default slot to implement any element.
+There is also a slot for a separator that defaults using a `/`.

 ### API

 *Component Name*
 - `fast-breadcrumb-item`

- *Attributes:*
+*Properties*
-- `aria-current` - aria attribute set on the last item of breadcrumb, which will always be `aria-current="page"`.
+- `showSeparator` - is a boolean to show and hide the separator.

 *Slots*
 - default slot for element.
 - `separator` - used as part of the visual presentation that signifies the breadcrumb trail.
-The separator is defaulted to a `/`, but authors can override to use an `svg`.
+The separator is defaulted to a `/`.
+To override the default separator, add an element with an attribute of `slot="separator"`.

 *CSS Parts*
-- `content` - class style to align the slotted element and the separator.
+- `listitem-container` - class style to align the default slot content and the separator.
-- `separator` - class style to adjust margin and another to hide the separator when a breadrumb item is set to `aria-current="page"`.
+- `separator` - class style to adjust margin layout

 ### Anatomy and Appearance